Pushpendra-1697/Task-Builder-Kryzen/README.md

 - Password: Push1697@

 ## Technology Stack
-### A) Frontend :
+### Frontend:
-React (JSX Syntax), Redux, Chakra-ui Library for Styling & Modal, axios for handling asynchrous request, react-router-dom for routing or Navigate from one page to another, Standard react components, React-hooks, chakra-icons & react-icons and Drag & Drop by react-dnd library.
+- React (JSX Syntax)
+- Redux
+- Chakra-ui Library for Styling & Modal
+- Axios for handling asynchronous requests
+- React Router DOM for routing or navigation
+- Standard React components
+- React Hooks
+- Chakra-icons & React-icons
+- Drag & Drop by React DnD library

-### B) Backend :
+### Backend:
-Node.js, Express.js, mongodb (NoSQL), mongoose for connect database to server, cors for handling the cors error, relationships between collections, jsonwebtoken, node-fetch, BSON and Bsondump.
+- Node.js
+- Express.js
+- MongoDB (NoSQL)
+- Mongoose for connecting database to server
+- CORS for handling the CORS error
+- JSON Web Token
+- Node-fetch
+- BSON and Bsondump

 ## PORT Used
-- For Frontend ___>>>> 3000
+- For Frontend: 3000
-- For Backend ___>>>> 8000
+- For Backend: 8000

-## Some HTTP (Hyper Text Transfer Protocol) Status Code Which I used :
+## HTTP Status Codes Used
-404 ---> Not Found/failure
+- 404: Not Found/failure

-201 ---> Created/post
+- 201: Created/post

-200 --->  OK/Success/get/put
+- 200: OK/Success/get/put

 ## API Endpoints
-In case of Backend Applications provide a list of your API endpoints, methods, brief descriptions, and examples of request/response.
-GET / - Welcome in Task Manager App!!!😊
+- GET /: Welcome in Task Manager App!!!
-GET /download/pdf - Download the collected data in PDF format from the database (status-wise) POST /users/signup - For Registration a new user
+- GET /download/pdf: Download the collected data in PDF format from the database (status-wise)
+- POST /users/signup: Register a new user
-POST /users/login - For Logged in an user
+- POST /users/login: Log in a user

-- Below are the restricted endpoints
+- Restricted endpoints:
-GET /dashboard/ - For retrieving the tasks data for dashboard POST /dashboard/post - For storing a new task in DB PATCH /dashboard/patch - For updating the task details (one or many) by task id DELETE /dashboard/delete - For deleting the task by task id
+  - GET /dashboard/: Retrieve the tasks data for dashboard
+  - POST /dashboard/post: Store a new task in the database
+  - PATCH /dashboard/patch: Update the task details (one or many) by task ID
+  - DELETE /dashboard/delete: Delete the task by task ID

 # Some Project Screenshots :